GintaraSt/gintaras-dev/content/posts/concurrent-vs-parallel-vs-asynchronous-processing/index.md

 ## Synchronous execution

-At first, lets simply call our test method 4 times passing different values as id argument for each call:
+At first, lets call our test method 4 times passing different values as id argument for each call:

 ```csharp
    DoWork(1);